CD-Grant/Optimization-Replication-and-Extension-Project/README.md

 ## Overview

-This project replicates the reservoir optimization model by Chen et al. (2018) and extends it with drought policy constraints.
+This project replicates the reservoir optimization model by Chen et al. (2018) and extends it with release policy constraints.

 ## Requirements